Valley families in need become homeowners thanks to special program in Madera - NewsBreak

 Valley families in need become homeowners thanks to special program in Madera

 MADERA, Calif.
-(KGPE) – Three Valley families in need will be spending Thanksgiving in brand new homes thanks to a program helping low-income residents become homeowners.
+(KSEE) – Three Valley families in need will be spending Thanksgiving in brand new homes thanks to a program helping low-income residents become homeowners.

 “It’s a happy change for me and my family,” shared Gerardo Ambrosio Robles, who became a homeowner on Friday after living in Madera for nearly two decades.